tsackton/taelgarverse/docs/gazetteer/western-green-sea/western-green-sea.md

 That said, historians in [Tollen](<../greater-sembara/tollen/tollen.md>) will agree on at least a broad story:
 #### Skaer Era
 _Before CY 4535_
 The [Skaer](<realms/skaer.md>) settled the [Skaer Islands](<skaerhem/skaerhem.md>) in the ancient days before the Downfall, one of several human cultures that arose from the great Mariner Exodus from [Hkar](<../../history/historical-realms/hkar.md>).
-The Skaer established an maritime empire centered on the [Vostok](<../greater-sembara/vostok/vostok.md>) coast and the [Western Gulf](<../greater-sembara/western-gulf.md>), but also stretching as far south as the ~Cymea Border Mountains~ and as far west as [Embry](<../greater-sembara/sembara/heartlands/embry.md>).
+The Skaer established an maritime empire centered on the [Vostok](<../greater-sembara/vostok/vostok.md>) coast and the [Western Gulf](<../greater-sembara/western-gulf.md>), but also stretching as far south as the [Mistfold Mountains](<mistfold-mountains.md>) and as far west as [Embry](<../greater-sembara/sembara/heartlands/embry.md>).
 The Skaer claim their empire included the ~Cymean Archipelago~, but some [Cymean](<realms/cymea.md>) sources often describe the archipelago as uninhabited when the Drankorians arrived.
 Other sources claim the ~Cymean Archipelago~ was never Skaerish or Drankorian.

 (_The details of what these "other sources" say is known but not yet invented. - Eds.)_
 #### Drankorian Era
 _CY 4535 - 5192_
-As the Drankorian Empire expanded north, coastal provinces in the lands left behind by the vanished non-human empires ([Alcarinquë](<../../history/historical-realms/alcarinque.md>) and the ~Ancient Lizardfolk Swamp~) were established quickly, although sources disagree as to the exact founding dates.
+As the Drankorian Empire expanded north, coastal provinces in the lands left behind by the vanished non-human empires ([Alcarinquë](<../../history/historical-realms/alcarinque.md>) and the [Urtzabala](<../../history/historical-realms/urtzabala.md>)) were established quickly, although sources disagree as to the exact founding dates.
 Many local Cymean sources ascribe unrealistically early founding dates (such as DR 2 or DR 100) to local cities and provinces but few believe these.

 However, by DR 402 (CY 4535) the well-attested [Treaty of Marhavn](<../../events/400s/402/treaty-of-marhavn.md>) was signed in [Tollen](<../greater-sembara/tollen/tollen.md>), which formalized that withdrawal of the [Skaer](<realms/skaer.md>) from all lands and seas west of the [Volta](<../greater-sembara/rivers/volta-watershed/volta.md>) and south of the [Straits of Cymea](<straits-of-cymea.md>).
 The [Skaer](<realms/skaer.md>) retreated in this period, and although numerous Skaer sailing vessels were seen along the coasts of [Vostok](<../greater-sembara/vostok/vostok.md>) and crossing between the islands of [Skaerhem](<skaerhem/skaerhem.md>), the western shores and bays of the [Green Sea](<../green-sea.md>) were dominated by the Drankorians, according to modern [Cymean](<realms/cymea.md>) histories.